 For instructions on how to view your sabbatical eligibility in Workday, please review this tutorial document.

 Academic Affairs will notify faculty of their eligibility to apply for sabbatical leave in the subsequent academic year in the fall semester.
-Applicants submit requested materials via an online submission platform.
+Applicants submit requested materials via an online submission platform, providd to the candidates in the notification message.